microsoft/WindowsAppSDK-Samples/Samples/PhotoEditor/README.md

 If you build the project on a given target platform version (`TargetPlatformVersion` in the project file), and then you retarget and rebuild, you might see this error message in Visual Studio: "error MIDL2003: [msg]redefinition [context]: <SYMBOL>".
 If you do, then here are some options to resolve the issue.

-- Sometimes, the resolution is as simple as deleting the file `\cpp-winui-packaged\PhotoEditor\<CONFIGURATION>\XamlMetaDataProvider.idl`, and rebuilding.
+- Sometimes, the resolution is as simple as deleting the file `\cpp-winui\PhotoEditor\<CONFIGURATION>\XamlMetaDataProvider.idl`, and rebuilding.
 - If that doesn't clear the issue, then you can try deleting all temporary/generated folders and files, and rebuilding.
 - If you haven't made changes, then you can alternatively re-clone the repo, re-target, and build.